powa-team/powa/docs/architecture.rst

 ----------

 The local mode was the only available mode before PoWA 4.
-In this mode, all metrics amd performance data are collected locally, on the same postgres instance.
+In this mode, all metrics and performance data are collected locally, on the same postgres instance.
 It relies on a **background worker** to do collect the metrics.
 Note that enabling the **background worker** requires restarting the instance.
 This **background worker** will then be automatically managed by postgres